kderme/gsoc/blog/report.md

 https://github.com/kderme/persistent
-I have written a pretty big blog post (not posted yet) which explains what I did and other relate intersting stuff: https://github.com/kderme/gsoc/blob/master/blog/sqlite.pdf
+I have written a pretty big blog post (not posted yet) which explains what I did and other relate intersting stuff: https://github.com/kderme/gsoc/blob/master/blog/sqlite.pdf A subset of my work above is merged as a q-s-m test https://github.com/advancedtelematic/quickcheck-state-machine/pull/349

 I fixed some q-s-m bugs.
 We found that some of them had affected many users in the past.
 This bug was very subtle and I had spent many days hunting it down: